src-d/blog/content/post/deduplicating_pga_with_apollo.md

 due to the quantization the number of distinct `children` features turned out minuscule compared to the rest.
 As can be seen below these variations did not impact much the average number of features per file, which seemed relatively stable for all languages.
-Interestingly, the features holding in our view the most semantical information, `uast2seq` and `node2vec`, were on average the ones with the highest count of the 6 features:
+Interestingly, the features holding in our view the most semantic information, `uast2seq` and `node2vec`, were on average the ones with the highest count of the 6 features: